-Elon Musk was born and grew up in South Africa, buying his first computer at age 10.
-He taught himself how to program, and when he was 12 he made his first software sale—of a game he created called Blaster.
-At age 17, in 1989, he moved to Canada to attend Queen’s College, but he left in 1992 to study business and physics at the University of Pennsylvania.
+Son of a Canadian mother and a South African father, Elon Reeve Musk was born on June 28, 1971, in Pretoria, South Africa.
+He spent his early childhood with his brother Kimbal and sister Tosca in South Africa, and at 10, the introverted Elon developed an interest in computers.
+During this time, his parents divorced.
+He taught himself how to program, and when he was 12 he made his first software sale—of a game he created called Blastar.
+At age 17, in 1989, he moved to Canada to attend Queen’s University and avoid mandatory service in the South African military, but he left in 1992 to study business and physics at the University of Pennsylvania.
 He graduated with an undergraduate degree in economics and stayed for a second bachelor’s degree in physics.

-An online city guide, Zip2 was soon providing content for the new Web sites of both the New York Times and the Chicago Tribune, and in 1999, a division of Compaq Computer bought Zip2 for $307 million in cash and $34 million in stock options.
+An online city guide, Zip2 was soon providing content for the new websites of both The New York Times and the Chicago Tribune, and in 1999, a division of Compaq Computer Corporation bought Zip2 for $307 million in cash and $34 million in stock options.

 Also in 1999, Musk co-founded X.com, an online financial services/payments company.
 An X.com acquisition the following year led to the creation of PayPal as it is known today, and in October 2002, PayPal was acquired by eBay for $1.5 billion in stock.
 Before the sale, Musk owned 11 percent of PayPal stock.